BYU-FRoSt-Lab/cougars-base-station/CougMissionProcesses.md

 On vehicle turn:

 1. Base Station sends REQUEST_STATUS
-2. Vehicle modem sends first response so Base Station can record status
+2. Vehicle modem sends first response with range to base station
 3. Vehicle sends second response with VEHICLE_STATUS message
 4. Base Station logs response and updates gui

-Even though VEHICLE_STATUS messages are addressed to the Base Station, all vehicles will recieve that message and can update their own state estimates based on the new data
+Even though VEHICLE_STATUS messages are addressed to the Base Station, all vehicles will recieve and record that message.

 #### Contents of Vehicle Status